 Kumarakom Bird Sanctuary is an ornithologist’s paradise.
 Migratory birds comes in large numbers here.
 Earlier it was known as Baker’s Estate as the area was the estate of Alfred George Baker, who got 500 ares of land from the then king of Travancore and planted many trees there in a few acres on the southern bank of River Kavanar.
 Later on, he did not do anything on these area.
 Migratory as well as local birds, came to these groves in a few years time.
 It thus automatically became a bird Sanctuary.
 It is a water bird sanctuary.

 This Bird Sanctuary is spread over 14 acres of land and is the first scientifically developed bird sanctuary in India.
 There are 180 species of birds found in this Bird Sanctuary.

 The Kumarakom Bird Sanctuary is adjacent to the Vembanad backwaters, which helps in getting abundant feeds like insects to the birds.
 It is also called Vembanad Bird Sanctuary.
-Take your bird watching binoculars with you when you are going there.
+Take your with you when you are going there.

 How Do I Go to Kumarakom Bird Sanctuary?

 Kottayam, ‘The Press Capital of India’, which houses many of India’s leading vernacular newspapers like Malayala Manorama, Mathruboomi, Deepika, etc, at 15 kilometers away is the nearest railway station.
 Cochin International Airport is the nearest airport.
 Kumarakom is well connected by roads to nearby cities like Kottayam, Allapuzha and Cochin.